Lucie Bouniol: Collette connection

 According to Canonica, Bouniol was a long-time friend of the writer Colette.
 The two exchanged letters for many years and Colette "contributed to the awakening of her feminist consciousness."
-He continues on saying, "Throughout [Bouniol's] life and her artistic career, this great Lady has been interested in the emancipation of women and made her contribution to it in her own way."
+Canonica remarks that "throughout [Bouniol's] life and her artistic career, this great Lady has been interested in the emancipation of women and made her contribution to it in her own way."